aambrioso1/presentations/hcc_october_inservice_2021/python_presentation.md

 * Advanced use of Python in various disciplines

 * Advantages of Programming

-** Absolute control of technology
+ Absolute control of technology
-** Leverage the global stock of open source effort
+ Leverage the global stock of open source effort
-** If you really want to learn something write code for it.
+ If you really want to learn something write code for it

 ### Some coding ideas for educators
 * Math and Science - Numerical Analysis (Signorini)